platformsh/platformsh-docs/sites/friday/src/get-started/flask/local-development/_index.md

 ---
 {{< note theme="warning" >}}
-Please note that the instructions on this page assume you have followed the [Deploying Laravel on Upsun](/get-started/flask/deploy/_index.md) guide.
+Please note that the instructions on this page assume you have followed the [Deploying Flask on Upsun](/get-started/flask/deploy/_index.md) guide.
 You may need to adjust the steps for your specific Flask implementation.
 {{< /note >}}